unpackdev/solgo/README.md

 ## Why?

 I prefer to use Golang/Rust for my projects instead of Javascript.
-I wanted to be able to parse Solidity code and do some analysis on it.
-I found a few projects that were doing this, but they were either incomplete or not maintained.
-I decided to create this project to provide a Solidity parser in Golang that is "as-complete-as-possible" and maintained.
+Wanted to be able to parse Solidity code and do some analysis on it.
+While, researching, found out few projects that were doing this, but they were either incomplete or not maintained or not related to Go at all.
+Due to it, decision to create this fun project to provide a Solidity parser in Golang that is "as-complete-as-possible" and maintained was an easy choice to undertake.
+Lets see how easily it will be to actually build it.

-Basically I wanted to be able provide a solidity source code and extract as much information about it possible, including ABIs that I can trust.

-This project will be used within the [unpack](https://github.com/txpull/unpack) as I've discovered that for many deployed contracts I have source code, but not ABIs.
+This project will be used within the [unpack](https://github.com/txpull/unpack) as I've discovered that for many deployed contracts source code can be found, but not ABIs.

 ## ANTLR Grammar